jinnycho/jinnycho-blog/src/writings/hobbies/woodworking/powertools101.md

 - Wood will crack over time, so avoid using excessive glue as it will lead to cracking.
 Instead, use a drill press and screws.

 ## 4. Bandsaw
 The bandsaw is a natural choice for cutting curves, but it can also do cross cuts, rip cuts as well as angles and compound shapes.
-It's very versatile.
+It's very versatile!

+<span style="color:blue">Some Tips</span>
+- Don't cut all the way to the line.
+Leave some room so the sander can sand that remaining part.
+- You don't have to hold too much.
+Actually do it faster because otherwise it will burn the wood.
+- Don't stop in the middle of the cut.
+- Turn on the dust collector.
+- To cut a circle, rotate counter-clockwise.

-## 5. Routing
+## 5. Router Table
+It was so cool.
+It is a handheld router mounted upside down in a table.
+This is to make the best round disk for the tabletop.
+What we did is attaching the MDF template to the disk I roughly cut from the bandsaw.
+Then we let the whole thing hit the bearing and rotate.
+(This is called "pattern routing")

+<span style="color:blue">Some Tips</span>
+- Similarly, don't hold it too much since it will burn.
+- Rotate it counter clockwise again!

 ## 6. Sander
+I used the disk sander.
+Careful not to touch it.

+<span style="color:blue">Some Tips</span>
+- Rotate counter-clockwise in the middle to avoid kickback.
+Rotate the middle part of the disk.
+- Don't stay too long because it will burn.
+- Use the rubber stick to clean the disk every now and then.